 But not all experiences of nature are transformational.
 I show you how to design and facilitate them so that they are.

 My approach reveals how outdoor experiences impact our psychology, changing the ways we think, feel and behave.
 It shows how they can be harnessed through design and facilitation to deliver incredible outcomes for people and the planet.

 My clients include NGOs, local and national governments, businesses and learning institutions.
 I also work with individual practitioners including leadership coaches, educators, psychotherapists, outdoor leaders, academics, writers, conservationists and artists.

-I work at the intersection of outdoor leadership and ecopsychology.
+I work at the intersection of psychology, outdoor leadership and sustainability.